 The job outlook for athletic trainers is expected to grow 30 percent by 2020, which equates to over 5,000 jobs.
 ATs work in physicians? offices, clinics, hospitals, schools, occupational health departments, and police and fire departments.
 Although $41,600 was the median salary back in 2010, more than 70 percent of certified ATs hold master?s degrees.
 To become a certified athletic trainer you must graduate from an accredited athletic training program and then pass the exam administered by the Omaha-based Board of Certification (depending on your state regulations).
 Graduates should also think about joining the National Athletic Trainers?
 Association.
 NATA members can stay abreast of the current athletic trainer trends, have access to continuing education and professional development information, and build their professional networks.

-Fresno Pacific University offers 3 Athletic Training/Trainer degree programs.
-It's a small, private not-for-profit, four-year university in a large city.
-In 2019, 12 Athletic Training/Trainer students graduated with students earning 11 Master's degrees, and 1 Bachelor's degree.
+Temple University offers 4 Athletic Training/Trainer degree programs.
+It's a very large, public, four-year university in a large city.
+In 2019, 53 Athletic Training/Trainer students graduated with students earning 28 Bachelor's degrees, 16 Doctoral degrees, and 9 Master's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|